troglobit/finit/README.rst

   tty     [2]      /dev/tty6

 In this example acpid is started once at bootstrap using a conventional SysV init script.
 Here the run command was used, meaning the following task command is not run until the init script has fully completed.

-Tasks and services are started in parallell, while run commands are run in the order listed and subsequent commands are not started until a run command has completed.
+Tasks and services are started in parallel, while run commands are run in the order listed and subsequent commands are not started until a run command has completed.